Cruise Ship Accident Lawyer

 Get the Help of Experienced Maritime Lawyers

 Because cruise ship accidents may involve several complex laws, such as personal injury/negligence, wrongful death, premises liability, the Cruise Vessel Security and Safety Act of 2010, the Jones Act and/or workers’ compensation laws, it is important to consult with an attorney that is knowledgeable of all applicable laws.
-The Chicago cruise boat accident attorneys at Ankin Law Offices are familiar with the wide spectrum of laws and legal theories surrounding a cruise ship accident and we are highly-trained, experienced litigators with the legal skill necessary to pursue your claims following a cruise ship accident.
+The Chicago cruise boat accident attorneys at Ankin Law are familiar with the wide spectrum of laws and legal theories surrounding a cruise ship accident and we are highly-trained, experienced litigators with the legal skill necessary to pursue your claims following a cruise ship accident.

-If you or a loved one has been injured or killed in a cruise boat accident, do not hesitate to contact the Chicago cruise ship accident lawyers at Ankin Law Offices to schedule a free consultation to discuss your legal rights and remedies following a cruise boat accident.
+If you or a loved one has been injured or killed in a cruise boat accident, do not hesitate to contact the Chicago cruise ship accident lawyers at Ankin Law to schedule a free consultation to discuss your legal rights and remedies following a cruise boat accident.

 Motor Vehicle Accident Lawyers at Ankin Law: